Holden straight-six motor: Red

 Superseding the Grey motor, the Red motor was manufactured between 1963 and 1980.
 This was a completely new engine and in no way a further development of the grey motor.
 It featured a seven-bearing crankshaft, full flow oil filter and hydraulic valve lifters.
-Denoted by the cylinder block painted red, the engine made its debut in the Holden EH in capacities of 2447 cc and 179 cuin (or HP) producing 100 and 115 bhp respectively.
+Denoted by the entire engine being painted red including the inlet manifold, the engine made its debut in the Holden EH in capacities of 2447 cc and 179 cuin (or HP) producing 100 and 115 bhp respectively.
 This was a power increase of 33 per cent and 53 per cent over the grey motor.

 Initially the engine capacity was not cast on the blocks.
 The EH model with the 149 CID block was blank and the 179 CID was designated with the letters “HP” (to denote the high-performance engine).
 The 179 capacity marking cast in raised numbers, located on the side of the block behind the generator/alternator, began in December 1964 in readiness for the January 1965 start of production for the HD model due for release in February 1965.
 This 179 block casting also included the last of the EH commercial models that were ending production in June 1965.

 All red engines manufactured prior to January 1968 had forged steel crankshafts.(with the exception of some HR model field test vehicles).

 With the opening of Holden’s Nodular Iron Foundry (the only one in Australia) on 10 February 1967 by Prime Minister, Harold Holt production of cast nodular iron crankshafts, along with other products, could begin.

 The Nodular Iron crankshafts were first released for field testing in some engines fitted in the HR model.
 Starting from engine number A121465, in February 1967, they were identified by using a different harmonic balancer with a vee annular groove.
 Full production release of the so called “cast” crankshaft in the red motor was from January 1968 in the HK model.
 The forged steel crankshafts, however, still remained in the optional engine variants such as the X2, all 186S engines and the LC 186 XU1.
 The standard engine colour also changed in the HK to Rocket Red from the previous “Holden Engine Red”.

 In 1978 Holden changed the colour of the Red motor to a new variation called Rocket Red MkII (Dulux code 31036).